EARLY TESLA MODEL S GUIDE

 Free Unlimited Premium Connectivity (lifetime) &

-Regarding the Model S, X, and 3 Performance fine print, the Tesla site currently states that any [Supercharge-capable] S, 3, or X ordered before July 2018 received lifetime Free Unlimited Premium Connectivity (FUPC) and that any Tesla ordered July 1 or later, did not get this perk.
-Understand that FUPC was originally linked to the vehicle, not the owner: because, according to this mid-2018 change, it is implied here that an owner could not move his FUPC into a new 2019 vehicle, Standard Connectivity only includes Navigation, where Premium includes everything else, including live traffic, satellite maps, and music streaming.
+Regarding the Model S, X, and 3 fine print, the Tesla site currently states that any [Supercharge-capable] S, X, or Premium Interior-spec 3 ordered before July 2018 received lifetime Free Unlimited Premium Connectivity (FUPC) and that any Tesla ordered July 1 or later, did not get this perk.
+Understand that FUPC is linked to the vehicle, not the owner: because, according to this mid-2018 change, it is implied here that an owner could not move his/her FUPC into a new 2019 vehicle.
+Standard Connectivity only includes Navigation, where Premium includes everything else, including live traffic, satellite maps, and music streaming.
 As of January 2020, orders through Tesla CPO come with a thirty day trial period of Premium Connectivity.
 After the trial period, Premium Connectivity will be a subscription of $10 a month.

 The previous owner of my car showed me that Free Unlimited Supercharging (FUSC) was on his Tesla CPO order sheet (I saw that he paid $40,400 for the 2013 S85 in July 2019 with 18,000 miles).
-Unfortunately, the policy on FUSC is confusing because there currently isn’t a detailed FAQ regarding its transfer on their site like the FUPC.
-It gets convoluted, but according to what I gathered, all vehicles ordered up until Jan 2017, were equipped with FUSC which was linked to the vehicle until its death.
+Unfortunately, the policy on FUSC is confusing because there currently isn’t a detailed FAQ regarding its transfer on their site like FUPC.
+It gets convoluted, but according to what I gathered, all vehicles ordered up until Jan 2017 were equipped with FUSC and this was linked to the vehicle until its death.
 For orders after this deadline (though I’ve read stories of owners getting it beyond this due to reconciliation for delivery delays), owners were given FUSC for as long as they personally owned that particular vehicle.
 Somehow, mine made it through the Tesla Certified Pre-Owned system in 2019 with FUSC intact.
 So, maybe the 2017 policy change applies to new vehicle orders only, rather than the CPO vehicles that already had it?
 Apparently, up and through 2016, you could continue to add FUSC as an upgrade to any 40 or 60 Model S for $2500, no matter when you bought it.
-Currently, you can only get free Supercharging through new car incentives or referrals, but these are generally limited to a thousand miles and/or a year in duration.
+Currently, you can only get free Supercharging through new car incentives, but these are generally limited to a thousand miles and/or a year in duration.
+Be aware that free Supercharging costs Tesla a large sum every year, so I believe the company is doing what it can to eliminate FUSC through attrition.
+In 2021, they phased out the thousand free miles of Supercharging you could get per referral.

 Verifying Premium Connectivity & Free Supercharging